zxbodya/router1-app-template/readme.md

 ### Loaders and file types

 Many file types are preconfigured, but not every loader is installed.
 If you get an error like `Cannot find module "xxx-loader"`, you'll need to install the loader with `npm install xxx-loader --save` and restart the compilation.

-### Common changes to the configuration

-#### Switch devtool to SourceMaps

-Change `devtool` property in `webpack-dev-server.config.js` and `webpack-hot-dev-server.config.js` to `"source-map"` (better module names) or `"eval-source-map"` (faster compilation).

-SourceMaps have a performance impact on compilation.

-#### Enable SourceMaps in production

-1. Uncomment the `devtool` line in `webpack-production.config.js`.
-2. Make sure that the folder `build/public/debugging` is access controlled, i. e. by password.

-SourceMaps have a performance impact on compilation.

-SourceMaps contains your un-minimized source code, so you need to restrict access to `build/public/debugging`.